ivarref/yoltq/README.md

 The retry polling job that runs regularly (`:poll-delay`, default: every 10 seconds) thus stops at the first failure.
-Each queue have their own polling job, so if one queue is down, it will not stop retrying every other queue.
+Each queue have their own polling job, so if one queue is down, it will *not* stop other queues from retrying.

 The retry polling job will continue to eagerly process queue jobs as long as it encounters only successes.